 Air: Carbon Monoxide

 Carbon monoxide is a poisonous gas you can’t see or smell.
 It’s created when fuels—like gas, kerosene, propane, or wood—are burned.
-The toxic fumes can kill you before you are aware it’s in your home.
+The toxic fumes can kill you before you are aware of them.

-In homes, carbon monoxide can build up from burning any fuel type in common household appliances, including:
+Carbon monoxide can build up in homes or workplaces from burning any fuel type in appliances and tools, including:

 • Idling cars in a closed garage.